-A potential purchase decision can be swayed in different ways by highlighting the positive or the negative attributes.
-The framing effect is certainly one of the most heavily used biases, which is understandable as it has a proven track record.
+A potential purchase decision can be swayed in different ways by highlighting positive or negative attributes.
+The Framing Effect is certainly one of the most heavily used biases, which is understandable as it has a proven track record.
 It can be used in all types of retail situations from priming, to social pressure and emotional appeals.

 As an in-store guide, there are 3 different types of framing: